-- General travel cards: Flexible travel-card rewards can be redeemed for travel-related expenses or transferred to hotel partners and other partners.
+- General travel cards: Flexible travel-card rewards can be redeemed for travel-related expenses or transferred to hotel and other partners.
 For the best rewards value, investigate using your card’s travel-booking portal, which may take your points further.

 Look at the card’s deals or promotions page, or the issuer’s shopping portal to see what’s available before you go.
 You may need to activate or register for deals before staying (and paying) at the hotel or other partners.

-Earn Cash Back En Route
+Dine and Ride to Earn Cash Back

 Before you leave, check out your cards’ top-earning categories and bring the right card.
-In addition to gas, dining, and grocery categories above, see if your cards give cash-back rewards in road-trip-friendly categories, such as:
+In addition to gas, dining, and grocery categories above, see if your cards give cash-back rewards in road-trip friendly categories such as:

 - Live events

 - Aquariums, zoos, and tourist attractions, including amusement parks: The Capital One Savor One Rewards card is a great choice for such entertainment costs.

 - Toll roads, parking lots, taxis, ferries, and rideshare services: The Blue Cash Preferred Card from American Express offers 3% cash back for all of those categories.

 Should You Get a New Card Before You Leave?

 While you shouldn’t open a new credit card just to fund your road trip, applying for a rewards or cash-back card before you leave could help earn rewards and the bonus handed out to new cardholders.
 For example, the Chase Freedom Unlimited card is offering a $200 statement credit for spending $500 within three months of account opening—and you’ll get 5% back on travel purchases.